How a hypothesis helps determine if you are successful

 What are hypotheses?

-- what you are going to change
+- What you are going to change

-- what you expect will result from this change
+- What you expect will result from this change

-- how you expect the change to affect the value a product or service delivers.
+- How you expect the change to affect the value a product or service delivers.

 Making a good hypothesis in 4 steps